Barabasi-Lab/GroceryDB/README.md

 - data/GroceryDB_training_dataset_SRFNDSS_2001_2018_NOVA123_multi_compositions_12Nutrients.csv &rarr; This file includes the foods and their manual NOVA labels that we used to train [FoodProX](https://www.medrxiv.org/content/10.1101/2021.05.22.21257615) and obtain the FPro of products in grocery stores.

+- data/GroceryDB_cereal_brands_manually_annotated.xlsx &rarr; This file contains the brands of cereals we used in the analysis.

 - [USDA_FDC_BFPD_April2021_branded_food_classified_FPro_12NutPanel_min_10_nuts.csv](https://www.dropbox.com/s/1o99s1jgf66evls/USDA_FDC_BFPD_April2021_branded_food_classified_FPro_12NutPanel_min_10_nuts.csv?dl=0) &rarr; This file provides FPro (column 'AZ') for foods in USDA BFPD (Global Branded Food Products Database, version April 2021) database that have the minimum of 10 out of 12 mandated nutrients on nutrition fact labels.
+-
+- [NHANES_2003_2018_FoodSource_Consumed.csv](https://www.dropbox.com/s/lae45qdgu8ifdk4/NHANES_2003_2018_FoodSource_Consumed.csv?dl=0) &rarr; This file provides the source of food consumed by NHANES participants, capturing the variables DR1FS and DR2FS that corresponds to \Where did you get (this/most of the ingredients for this)?", found at (https://wwwn:cdc:gov/Nchs/ Nhanes/2017-2018/DR1IFF J:htm#DR1FS).

 # Cite GroceryDB